Zoult/GZDoom/README.md

 ## Important Disclaimer
 I created this repository for private use, i turned it public to let others play DOOM.
 In this repo, i'm the owner of nothing, it's just a collection of forked projects.
-My intent is not to take ownership of anything, all credits are below.
+My intent is not to take ownership of anything.

 ## Setup